chuvalab/WSL/install_WSL.md

 wsl -l -v
 ```

-If you get something similar to the following, you were successful!
+If you get back something similar to the following, you were successful!
 ```
 PS H:\> wsl -l -v
   NAME            STATE           VERSION
 * Ubuntu-24.04    Running         2
 ```

-## Open
+## Open Ubuntu terminal
+Now you should be able to open a terminal (the command line) that runs Ubuntu.
+Just search for 'Ubuntu' at your Windows start menu and click on it.
+You will see the familiar command line prompt.

+If you have never been exposed to a terminal, it might be a good idea to go through [this list of commands](https://phoenixnap.com/kb/bash-commands) for [bash](https://phoenixnap.com/kb/what-is-bash)

+## Confirm network availabilty

 ## Fix possible internet connection issues
 `sudo vim /etc/resolv.conf`

 ```